-The NSW Electoral Commission utilised social media to raise awareness of the election, promote voter participation, and communicate the responsibilities of political participants.
+The NSW Electoral Commission used social media to raise awareness of the election, promote voter participation, and communicate the responsibilities of political participants.

-There were three Facebook posts and three tweets published for the by-election covering the topics of:
+There was one Facebook post and four tweets published for the by-election covering the topics of:

 - nominations and registrations

 - the announcement of candidates

 - pre-poll and postal voting details

-- · election campaign finance rules.
+- election campaign finance rules.

-The Facebook posts and tweets reached a total of 9,245 users.
+The Facebook posts and tweets reached a total of 1,964 users.

-The top performing tweet and Facebook post are shown below.
+The top performing tweet and Facebook post are shown on the following page.